-When you visit the “custom feeds” page, you’ll see the standard VRS screen that you’re used to on the main ADSBexchange site, with one difference.
+When you visit one of the “custom feeds” pages, you’ll see the standard VRS screen that you’re used to on the main ADSBexchange site, with one difference.
 If you click on “Menu -> Receiver” you’ll see a list of specific receivers you can view.

 In order to get your station and it’s traffic appearing on this screen, you’ll direct your feed to feed.adsbexchange.com on a particular TCP port number.

 That number is at the end of the name, typically starting with 51xxx or 53xxx.

 51xxx ports expect data in Beast/RAW format.

 53xxx are for users feeding from their own VRS instances in VRS Compressed format.

 Go to one Custom Feeds Live Maps using the links in the main website menu.
 Other Tracking Info -> Custom Feeds.